Font by Mehr Nastaliq Web

 1861 -1941

-Bengali polymath who was active as a poet, writer, playwright, composer, philosopher, social reformer, and painter during the age of Bengal Renaissance.
-The only Indian-origin author to be awarded the Nobel Prize in literature.
+Bengali polymath who was active as a poet, writer, playwright, composer, philosopher, social reformer, and painter during the age of the Bengal Renaissance.
+The only Indian-origin author to be awarded the Nobel Prize in Literature.

 1923 -2003

-Popular russian poet who wrote in Avar language
+Popular Russian poet who wrote in the Avar language.

 1812 -1889